Foreskin restoration: History

-In the Greco-Roman world, uncircumcised genitals, including the foreskin, were considered a sign of beauty, civility, and masculinity.
-In Classical Greek and Roman societies (8th century BC to 6th century AD), exposure of the glans was considered disgusting and improper, and did not conform to the Hellenistic ideal of gymnastic nudity.
+In the Greco-Roman world, intact genitals, including the foreskin, were considered a sign of beauty, civility, and masculinity.
+In Classical Greek and Roman societies (8th century BCE to 6th century CE, exposure of the glans was considered disgusting and improper, and did not conform to the Hellenistic ideal of gymnastic nudity.
 Men with short foreskins would wear the kynodesme to prevent exposure and potentially permanently lengthen the foreskin.
-As a consequence of this social stigma, an early form of foreskin restoration known as epispasm was practiced among some Jews in Ancient Rome (8th century BC to 5th century AD).
+As a consequence of this social stigma, an early form of foreskin restoration known as epispasm was practiced among some Jews in Ancient Rome (8th century BCE to 5th century CE).
 The history of foreskin restoration changed the practice of circumcision itself.
 Jewish religious leaders were upset that circumcision was being undone and changed the practice to remove significantly more skin in an attempt to make restoration more difficult.

-Foreskin restoration is of ancient origin and dates back to the Alexandrian Empire (333 BC).
+Foreskin restoration is of ancient origin.
 Hellenized Jews stopped circumcising their sons to avoid persecution and so they could participate in the gymnasium.
 Some Jews at this time attempted to restore their foreskins, which caused conflict within Second Temple Judaism, some Jews viewed circumcision as an essential part of the Jewish identity (1 Maccabees 1:15).
-Following the death of Alexander, Judea and the Levant was part of the Seleucid Empire under Antiochus Epiphanes (175-164 BC).
+Following the death of Alexander, Judea and the Levant was part of the Seleucid Empire under Antiochus Epiphanes (175-164 BCE).
 Antiochus outlawed the Jewish practice of circumcision, both 1st and 2nd Maccabees records Jewish mothers being put to death for circumcising their sons (1:60-61 and 6:10 respectively).
 Some Jews during Antiochus' persecution sought to undo their circumcision.
-Within the 1st century A.D., there were still some forms of foreskin restoration being sought after (1 Corinthians 7:18).
-During the third Jewish-Roman Wars (AD 132–135), the Romans had renamed Jerusalem as Aelia Capitolian and may have banned circumcision; however, Roman sources from the period only mention castration and say nothing about banning circumcision.
+Within the 1st century C.E., there were still some forms of foreskin restoration being sought after (1 Corinthians 7:18).
+During the third Jewish-Roman Wars (CE 132–135), the Romans had renamed Jerusalem as Aelia Capitolina and may have banned circumcision; however, Roman sources from the period only mention castration and say nothing about banning circumcision.
 According to rabbinic sources, during the Bar Kokhba revolt, Jews who had engaged in foreskin restoration were recircumcised (either voluntarily or by force).
 Again, during World War II, some European Jews sought foreskin restoration to avoid Nazi persecution.

 Foreskin restoration is featured prominently in the 2017 documentary American Circumcision.
 In the film, Ron Low, a device inventor, estimates a quarter million people worldwide were restoring in 2010.

 Non-surgical techniques

 A circumcised penis.
-The process of foreskin restoration intends to create more inner and outer skin to cover the glans.
+The process of foreskin restoration intends to create more inner (skin below the scarline) and outer skin (skin above the scarline) to cover the glans.

 A flaccid penis that has not been circumcised, showing the foreskin protecting the glans.